Data handling with Pandas![link image 69](/icons/link.svg)

 3.1.3.
 Series from an ndarray![link image 77](/icons/link.svg)

-If the data comes from an ndarray and no index is passed, one with values [0, ..., len(data)-1]
+If the data comes from an ndarray and no index is passed, one will be created with values [0, ..., len(data)-1]

 serie = pd.Series(np.random.randn(5))serie